Textualize/textual/docs/widgets/tabbed_content.md

 | `active` | `str` | `""`    | The `id` attribute of the active tab.
 Set this to switch tabs. |

-## Additional notes

-- Did you know this?
-- Another pro tip.

 ## See also

 - [TabbedContent](../api/tabbed_content.md) code reference.